 Hell, most of the rewards are outclassed by those found in the sidequests that were in the original game!
 That said, the inevitable, scripted battles DO allow for a lot of Level Grinding and Tech Point grinding, so it is somewhat helpful.

-This is ironic because fans have complained there was little to no connection to Chrono Cross since the early 2000s; now that there is, they're complaining about it.
+This is ironic because fans have complained there was little to no connection to Chrono Cross since the early 2000s; now that there is, they're complaining about it, though that may be a statement on what those fans think about Chrono Cross (i. e., the fact that there was little to no connection to Chrono Cross was a point against that game and not Chrono Trigger).

 Tier-Induced Scrappy: Marle is a particularly disputed one.
 She has the drawback of being a healer with no multi-target heals, and late in the game her offensive capability falls way behind everyone else's.
 Many players prefer to farm for Magic Tabs and pump Frog and/or Robo full of them so they have the magic power to heal effectively, and there's no corresponding way to raise Marle's offense.
 However, Marle has Haste and Life2, casts half of Antipode 3 (one of the best dual techs in the game), has tremendous natural magic defense and can wear the Prism Dress, which bumps her magical defense so high she can take a Dreamless/Dreamweaver to the face and keep smiling.